liipeandre/producer-consumer-rabbitmq/README.md

 ## Description

-This project is a simple web application using Python and Flask, in a publish-subscribe architecture and using RabbitMQ as a message broker.
+This project is a simple web application using Python and Flask, in a publish-subscribe architecture and using RabbitMQ as message broker.
 In this project:

 - A producer (producer), developed in Flask, creates messages in JSON format for the consumer in a request queue;